The call for applications are currently closed

-The 2022 award round is open for applications.
+The 2022 award round is now closed for applications.

 The award recognises research in the physical and biological sciences, allowing interdisciplinary and sociocultural research that could straddle the social sciences and humanities, by outstanding Aboriginal and Torres Strait Islander PhD students and early- and mid-career scientists.
 It aims to support their research and/or the expansion and growth of their research networks and international knowledge exchange through visits to relevant international centres of research.
 Awards will be for up to $20,000, with additional support provided to attend the Academy's Annual Science at the Shine Dome event.